ivangutierrezr/EBI02032-technical-task/README.md

 npm run dev
 ```

-An Express server has been added for serve this app.
-If you want to work in development

 The selected tool for executing the CI is Circle CI

 Visit: https://ebi02032-technical-task.herokuapp.com for live demo of this app.